uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 ## Standard syntax
 Section `[REQUEST]`:
-Key value pair with request bytes separated by comma.
+Key value pair with request two digit hex bytes separated by comma.
 For wildcards the symbol `X` could be used.
 An empty line has the value `_`.

 Section `[RESPONSE]`:
-Key value pair with request bytes separated by comma.
+Key value pair with request two digit hex bytes separated by comma.
 No wildcards or empty lines are allowed.
 The key must match the request key.

 Section `[KEYBYTES]`:
-Key value pair with request bytes separated by comma.
+Key value pair with request two digit hex bytes separated by comma.
 No wildcards or empty lines are allowed.

 Sample BMW-FAST:
 ```ini